Chen-zexi/vllm-cli/README.md

 2. **Consult the official vLLM documentation** - Visit [vLLM docs](https://docs.vllm.ai/) for model-specific requirements and supported features
 3. **Review model requirements** - Some models require specific arguments or particular quantization methods

+### Model Not Showing Up?

+If your models aren't appearing in the serving menu, see our [Model Discovery Quick Reference](docs/MODEL_DISCOVERY_QUICK_REF.md) for quick fixes, or the [Model Discovery Flow](docs/MODEL_DISCOVERY_FLOW.md) for technical details.

 ### Model Management with hf-model-tool

 vLLM CLI uses [hf-model-tool](https://github.com/Chen-zexi/hf-model-tool) for local model discovery and management.
 This is another tool I developed for model management.
 It provides:
-- Comprehensive model scanning across HuggingFace cache and custom directories
+- Comprehensive model scanning across HuggingFace cache, Ollama directories, and custom locations
+- Ollama model support with GGUF format detection
 - Detailed model information including size, type, and quantization
 - Shared configuration between vLLM CLI and hf-model-tool

 **Settings are synchronized** - Any model directories configured in hf-model-tool will automatically be available in vLLM CLI, and vice versa.
+This includes Ollama scanning settings and custom directories.

+#### Ollama Model Support

+vLLM CLI can discover and serve models downloaded via Ollama:
+- Models are automatically discovered from both user (`~/.ollama`) and system (`/usr/share/ollama`) directories
+- GGUF format models have experimental support in vLLM 0.5.0+
+- See [Ollama Integration Guide](docs/ollama-integration.md) for detailed information

 We encourage you to explore hf-model-tool for advanced model management capabilities.
 You can also launch it directly within vLLM CLI.

 ```bash
 # Install hf-model-tool (already included with vLLM CLI)